bondhouse/embedded-product-integration/README.md

 With your institution `accessToken` in hand you can now generate sessions.
 Create a server-side API that your website calls when a user clicks to open an embedded product.
 This API should call our [Generate Session](https://docs.yieldx.app/service.html?service=auth#operation/GenerateSession) API.
 Your API should return to the website the `sessionId` and session `accessToken`.
 Load the `sessionId` and `accessToken` into the embedded product configuration object and then call `openYieldXApp(config)`.
 See the [client-side integration](#client-side-integration) section for more details.

 IMPORTANT NOTES:
-1. Keep you `clientSecret` in a safe place and do not share or expose it.
+1. Keep your `clientSecret` in a safe place and do not share or expose it.
 If is does get exposed please reach out to us and we will generate a new secret.
 2. Do not expose your institution `accessToken` to the client-side.
 This should only be used on the server-side.
 3. The session `accessToken` is meant to be shared on the client-side.